-These laboratory rules are intended to ensure safe and economical use of laboratories, which is achieved through proper and expert handling of installations and equipment and economical use of energy, water and supplies in such a way that:
+These laboratory rules are intended to ensure safe and economical use of laboratories, which is achieved through proper and expert handling of installations and equipment and economical use of energy, water and supplies in such a way that

-- The health and safety of laboratory users is maintained.
+• the health and safety of laboratory users is maintained,

-- The cleanliness of the laboratory space and equipment is ensured.
+• and the cleanliness of the laboratory space and equipment is ensured.

 General guidelines for laboratory use